Get exclusive member benefits & effect social change. Join Today

 The following tests may be helpful in diagnosing acute cholecystitis:

-This is usually the first step to reaching an acute cholecystitis diagnosis.
+This test is usually the first step to reaching an acute cholecystitis diagnosis.
 It employs sound waves to create an image of your gallbladder and bile ducts.

-MRIs use a magnetic field and radio waves to create an image of your abdomen.
+MRI scans use a magnetic field and radio waves to create an image of your abdomen.

 Laparoscopic surgery is performed by making small incisions in your abdomen.
 A small camera and some surgical instruments are then inserted through the incision.
 The camera displays the inside of your abdomen on a monitor.
-The doctor can then guide the instruments to remove the gallbladder.
+Your doctor can then guide the instruments to remove the gallbladder.
 Laparoscopic surgery is preferred over classic open surgery because and it can be done with small incisions.
 The small incision results in faster recovery times.
 Patients prefer it as well because it doesn’t leave an unpleasant scar.

 Written by: Raihan Khalid